Tobionecenobi/SEB/README.md

 ```
 @article{svaneborg2012formalism1,
-  title={A formalism for scattering of complex composite structures.
-I. Applications to branched structures of asymmetric sub-units},
+  title={A formalism for scattering of complex composite structures. {I}. {A}pplications to branched structures of asymmetric sub-units},
   author={Svaneborg, Carsten and Pedersen, Jan Skov},
   journal={J. Chem.
 Phys.},
   volume={136},